 These types of pile foundations are jacked into the ground by applying a downward force with the help of a hydraulic jack.

 6. Under Reamed Piles

-These types of pile foundations are researched and developed by C.B.R.I. to be used as the foundation for black cotton soil, filled up the ground, and other types of soils having poor bearing capacity.
+These types of pile foundations are researched and developed by C.B.R.I. to be used as the foundation for black cotton soil, filled-up ground, and other types of soils having poor bearing capacity.

-The load carrying capacity of under reamed piles can be increased by adopting piles or larger diameter or by extending the length of piles or by making more bulbs at the base.
+The load-carrying capacity of under-reamed piles can be increased by adopting piles or larger diameters or extending the length of piles or making more bulbs at the base.

-Generally, single under ream pile may have one or more bulb.
-When two or more bulbs are provided at the base, it is known as multi- bulb under reamed pile.
-The vertical spacing between two bulbs varies from 1.25 to 1.50 times the diameter of bulb.
+Generally, a single under-ream pile may have one or more bulbs.
+When two or more bulbs are provided at the base, it is known as a multi-bulb under-reamed pile.
+The vertical spacing between two bulbs varies from 1.25 to 1.50 times the diameter of the bulb.

 A pile foundation is a type of deep foundation system used to transfer structural loads from a building or structure to deeper, more stable layers of soil or rock.
 It consists of long, slender columns called piles that are driven or installed into the ground.

 What are the main uses of pile foundations?